RedPitaya/Documentation/developerGuide/hardware/125-14_MULTI/top.rst

 .. _top_125_14_MULTI:

-STEMlab 125-14 multi-channel system
+STEMlab 125-14 X-Channel system
 ###################################

-The Multi-channel STEMlab 125-14 system consists of multiple STEMlab 125-14 devices that are modified for clock and trigger synchronization, and also comes with SATA synchronization cables and software that supports multi-channel RF signal acquisition and generation.
+The X-Channel STEMlab 125-14 system consists of multiple STEMlab 125-14 devices that are modified for clock and trigger synchronization, and also comes with SATA synchronization cables and software that supports X-Channel RF signal acquisition and generation.

-Multi-channel STEMlab 125-14 system consists of:
+X-Channel STEMlab 125-14 system consists of:

 * one MASTER STEMlab 125-14 device which is standard STEMlab 125-14 device and provides main clock and trigger to other SLAVE STEMlab 125-14 devices
 * one or multiple SLAVE STEMlab 125-14 devices, that are modified in a way that they can receive clock and trigger from a MASTER device and distribute it to the next SLAVE device.
 These are marked with an “S” sticker.

-For detailed hardware specifications for STEMlab 125-14 devices used in the STEMlab 125-14 multi-channel system plese refer to :ref:`STEMlab 125-14 standard specs <top_125_14>`.
+For detailed hardware specifications for STEMlab 125-14 devices used in the STEMlab 125-14 X-Channel system please refer to :ref:`STEMlab 125-14 standard specs <top_125_14>`.

-For more information about software please refer to: :ref:`Multi-channel streaming <mch_streaming_top>`
+For more information about software please refer to: :ref:`X-Channel streaming <mch_streaming_top>`